 We encourage all children to have a healthy and nutritional meal at lunchtime and a snack during morning break.

 Research shows that children who have a nutritionally balanced meal (rather than one that has too much sugar and fat) are better able to concentrate in lessons.
-All meals prepared at a maintained school must comply with the government Standards for school food in England.

 We also encourage children to keep hydrated during the school day, preferably with water or other drinks without additives or added sugar.